dana-ciocan/hashnode-blog/cmgjtbs9u000102kz8myo8hqk.md

 This is where you’ll want to have all your commits neatly laid out and easily identifiable, so you can go through and find the commit that touches a particular component or area of the code you’re interested in, because you know that’s where the problem you’re looking at is located.

 Having a clean Git history is also not just good for you, it’s also for your teammates.
 I feel like it’s part of being a responsible custodian of a codebase and a helpful teammate.
 If your Git history is clean and easy to read, it’ll make it that much easier for your team to understand what you are doing and why.

+# A note about the dangers of rebasing

+As you’ve seen in this article, rebasing is a really useful tool.
+However, it can also be very destructive and in fact, years ago, I was always told never to rebase upon pain of death because it “changes history”.
+I think a lot of people hear this and accept it as the law (I certainly did) because it’s easier not to think about it and just merge `main` into your feature branch when it becomes out of date.

+if you’re wondering what “changing history” even means, then let me try to explain.
+Every time you rebase, Git will update all the hashes for the commits in the rebase, which effectively makes then totally new commits, just with the same contents.
+If you’ve ever rebased and noticed that on Github, you get the “we went looking for those commits and couldn’t find them anywhere” message, this is why.
+It makes doing a simple `git pull` impossible and you either have to reset the branch of delete it and start again.

+If someone else commits to a branch and then you try and pull their commits down onto your rebased version, Git won’t be able to do it, because the commits on the server won’t be the same as the ones on your local machine - it doesn’t care that the contents of each commit is the same, it works on the basis that if the hashes don’t match, the commits are different.

+So yes, if you are collaborating, stick to merging.
+I’d also advise not rebasing `main`, but more than that, I’d advise enabling branch protection on it so any changes have to be made by way of a pull request, because it’s just much safer all round.
+You do not want to be pushing commits straight to `main` in a work environment.

+Public safety announcement finished, nothing more to see here!

 # Tooling